 Heriot-Watt and West Lothian Libraries were part of a suite of partnerships to be awarded funding through the Engaging Libraries Programme, funded by Wellcome, the Carnegie Trust and the Wolfson Foundation.

-The initiative, 'Lothian Lugs' is focused on listening to our communities, and begins by facilitating a series of opportunities for researchers to listen to local people to find out how they feel about the research being carried out in Universities, how it affects them and what areas they would like to know more about.
+The initiative, 'Lothian Lugs' focused on listening to our communities, and began by facilitating a series of opportunities for researchers to listen to local people to find out how they feel about the research being carried out in Universities, how it affects them and what areas they would like to know more about.

 Borrow A Researcher is an event series generated from the Engaging Libraries Lothian Lugs project.
 This was organised in collaboration with West Lothian Libraries and designed to bring events to local West Lothian communities that were specifically tailored to public research interests.

 In 2022, HW Engage will be continuing the Borrow A Researcher event series, designed to share our research across schools, libraries, education centres and much more!
 It is a programme that effectively allows you to ‘borrow' a researcher for a session.

 Are you interested in Artificial Intelligence, brain health, body representation, robotics - or any other research areas?
 Through our Borrow a Researcher programme you can find out more about these fields of research and ask Heriot-Watt University researchers the questions you've always wondered about these subjects!

 Previous sessions have featured talks and workshops from Professor Alan Gow, Dr Mary Stewart, Dr Anna Sedda and Myrto Efstathiou – all researchers in our Psychology Department at Heriot-Watt University.
 We have also hosted sessions with computer scientists Dr Gavin Abercrombie and Angus Addlesee, both of whom explore Artificial Intelligence and conversational assistants, as well as training your pet robot workshops with Dr Mauro Dragone.